mattdesl/workshop-webgl-glsl/guides/canvas-sketch.md

 canvas-sketch my-sketch.js --output=tmp
 ```

-Now you can hit `Cmd + Shit + S` to export into the `tmp/` folder, relative to your sketch directory.
+Now you can hit `Cmd + Shift + S` to export into the `tmp/` folder, relative to your sketch directory.

 ### FFMPEG Export